Woman accused of slashing of man's neck on GoDurham bus arrested

 She was taken into custody near Raynor Street and North Miami Boulevard.

-Police said the incident happened around 5:30 p.m.
+Police said the incident happened about 5:30 p.m.
 March 15 when Bowser became angry and threw a soda bottle through a windshield, according to witnesses.

 Witnesses said she started to argue with the bus driver and a male passenger attempted to intervene.

 That's when she slashed the male passenger's neck with a box cutter, according to the witnesses, and then got off the bus.